TL;DR

 Paper: A neural signature of the vividness of prospective thought is modulated by temporal proximity during intertemporal decision making.
 [PDF]

-1) Constructing a high-dimensional model to predict mental states is hard.
+1) Constructing a high-dimensional brain model is hard.

 Paper: Fast construction of interpretable whole-brain decoders.
 [PDF]